Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: The Exo Skryer Framework

 \subsection{Nested sampling with JAX}

 Nested sampling (NS) \citep[e.g.][]{Skilling_2004, Buchner_2023} has become the de facto standard sampling technique for sub-stellar atmosphere retrieval modelling in the past decade \citep[e.g.][]{Welbanks_2021}, mostly outpacing the MCMC based techniques used in earlier retrieval efforts \citep[e.g.][]{Benneke_2012} in day-to-day workloads.
-An in-depth description of NS is not in the scope of this study, however, a key benefit of NS is the ability to easily make model comparison and detection significance through calculation of the `Bayes evidence' of different relative parameter sets.
+An in-depth description of NS is not in the scope of this study, however, a key benefit of NS is the ability to easily make model comparison and assess detection significance through calculation of the `Bayesian evidence' of different relative parameter sets.

-I use three nested sampling frameworks in \textit{Exo Skryer}: \textit{pymultinest} \citep{Buchner_2014}, \textit{dynesty} \citep{Speagle_2020} and \textit{JAXNS} \citep{Albert_2020}. \textit{JAXNS} can operate on the GPU, enabling both the sampling and forward model stages to be performed on the GPU. \textit{pymultinest} and \textit{dynesty} cannot utilise the GPU at the sampling stage, but benefit instead from the JAX forward model, which is able to be performed on the GPU, or multi-threaded CPU.
+I use three nested sampling frameworks in \textit{Exo Skryer}: \textit{pymultinest} \citep{Buchner_2014}, \textit{dynesty} \citep{Speagle_2020} and \textit{JAXNS} \citep{Albert_2020}.
+As a JAX based framework, \textit{JAXNS} can operate on the GPU, enabling both the sampling and forward model stages to be performed on the GPU. \textit{pymultinest} and \textit{dynesty} cannot utilise the GPU at the sampling stage, but benefit instead from the JAX forward model, which is able to be performed on the GPU, or multi-threaded CPU.
 This enables a hybrid approach similar to the \textit{BeAR} retrieval model \citep{Kitzmann_2020}, where the sampling stage is performed on the CPU, with each likelihood evaluation performed on the GPU.
 In addition, the JAX infrastructure also accelerates CPU only workloads, with \textit{Exo Skryer} able to run without the need for GPUs.
 This allows practitioners without GPU access to also run performant retrievals.
-The only other JAX based retrieval model applied to exoplanet and brown dwarf atmospheres that I am aware of at this time is \textit{ExoJAX} \citep{Kawahara_2022, Kawahara_2025}.
+The \textit{ExoJAX} \citep{Kawahara_2022, Kawahara_2025} model is another example of utilising JAX to perform retrievals on sub-stellar atmosphere data. \textit{ExoJAX} is highly optimised for performing MCMC calculations with highly accurate medium-to-high-resolution spectral forward modelling. \textit{ExoJAX} is also fully differentiable, enabling highly efficient parameter exploration with advanced MCMC methods such as No-U-Turn Sampler (NUTS).